ershov-ilya/teleport/doc/lang_ru/README.md

 There are several methods for installing Teleport.
 The easiest way to get started is by installing the Teleport Phar distribution.

-_IMPORTANT: Using any of the installation methods, make sure you are running Teleport as the same user PHP runs as when executed by the web server.
+_ВАЖНО: Using any of the installation methods, make sure you are running Teleport as the same user PHP runs as when executed by the web server.
 Failure to do so can corrupt your MODX site by injecting and/or caching files with incorrect file ownership._

 ### Download and Install Phar